How To Grow Sweet Peas From Seed: A Complete Guide

 Starting sweet peas indoors

-While sweet peas can be sown directly in the garden, starting them from seed indoors can give you a head start on the growing season.
+While you can plant sweet pea seeds directly in the garden, starting them from seed indoors can give you a head start on the growing season.

 This is particularly useful if you live in a colder climate or if you want to enjoy sweet pea blooms earlier in the season.